qubydev/js-mastery/docs/beginner/operators.md

 ### Must Know

 #### 1. Why `"5" + 5 -> 55`?
 This operation is called *concatination*.
-You do nt need to worry too much about it now, we will see that in more details later.
+You do'nt need to worry too much about it now, we will see that in details soon.

 ### 2. Ternary Operator (`?`)